 What local people called the area before it was known as ‘Douglas’ we do not know.
 ‘Douglas’ comes from the Gaidhlig ‘dubh’ and ‘glas’ meaning ‘dark stream’.
 The river gave its name to the village which in turn gave its name to the Douglas family.

 We cannot be sure what their name was before arriving from Flanders but when the family arrived here in the 1100’s they adopted the name ‘De Douglas’ meaning ‘of Douglas’.
 That name evolved over the centuries so that by the 14th Century the ‘De’ was dropped.

 But Gaidhlig was not the original tongue of Douglasdale.
-What local folks called the area is lost to history.
+What local folks called the area before the arrival of Gaidhlig speakers is lost to history.
 But the very fact that the name is Gaidhlig gives us some information.

 Douglasdale is nestled in an area which was dominated by the Cumbric peoples of the Kingdom of Ystrad Clud (Strathclyde) during the ‘dark ages’.
 Cumbric place names are still present in neighbouring towns such as Lanark a mere 10 miles to the North East.
 What the valley and the river (and also what the probable settlement that existed at that time) was known as to these Cumbric speakers remains a mystery.
 It is possible that the Cumbric also meant something along the lines of ‘dark stream’ meaning that it would have sounded much like the modern Welsh ‘Nant-dywyll’(nant douwell).